scaleoutsystems/digits-example-project/README.md

 You can now delete your docker container if you like.

-### 1.2 Start member trainer and validator services to join the alliance
+### 1.2 Starting member trainer and validator services to join the alliance

 [TODO: How do they specify the Docker volume mount?]